 - How can we bridge those gaps?

-You need to understand the answers to these questions so, when you roll out your software implementation, everyone is singing from the same hymn sheet.
+You need to understand the answers to these questions so that when you roll out your software implementation, everyone is singing from the same hymn sheet.
 To do this, meet with executives, the engagement teams, external stakeholders (if appropriate and applicable), the software provider and whoever else makes sense.
-Take all their input and use it to answer the questions and produce your change management plan.
+Use all their input to answer the questions and produce your change management plan.

-In large-scale implementations, there’s often so much attention paid to aspects like documentation or the timeline for implementation, that organizations forget about the people at the front line who are actually going to use the software and drive the change.
-Believe me, it’s way easier to do your research and work with team members in advance than to launch your new software and fail due to lack of adoption.
+In large-scale implementations, there's often so much attention paid to aspects like documentation and the implementation timeline that organizations forget about the people at the front line who will actually use the software and drive the change.
+Believe me, it's way easier to do your research and work with team members in advance than to launch your new software and fail due to a lack of adoption.

-I suggest helping people understand both the benefits of the software and the risks involved if the software isn’t implemented.
+I suggest helping people understand both the benefits of the software and the risks if it isn't implemented.
 Develop key messages that explain these risks and use them often.
-It can be helpful to designate a champion of the software implementation to help get these messages across.
+It can be helpful to designate a software implementation champion to help convey these messages.

 "Change management is a systematic approach where we must assess the readiness of each team member on a couple of metrics to embrace and succeed with the new process or technology."

 A change management tool you can use during the implementation phase is a readiness assessment.
-A readiness assessment identifies the potential challenges that might arise when implementing the new software within a current organizational context.
-It helps by getting under the hood to understand how people feel and the attitudes they have towards the change.
+A readiness assessment identifies potential challenges that may arise when implementing the new software within the current organizational context.
+It helps by getting under the hood to understand how people feel and their attitudes towards the change.
 You can find out things like:

 - Do they understand the need for the new software?